-The annual mean transparency in Big Swan Lake ranges from 3.1 to 12.2 feet (Figure 3).
-The annual means have varied quite a bit from year to year.
+The annual mean transparency in Big Swan Lake ranges from 5 to 10 feet (Figure 3).
 For trend analysis, see page 10.
 Transparency monitoring should be continued monthly or biweekly at site 201 every year in order to track water quality changes.